Recommendations for conducting high-range intelligence tests

 To achieve this consistency and objectivity, test items should be created so that the intended correct answer is unique and can only be found by actually solving the problem, and that therefore this answer is very unlikely to be found by chance.
 This eliminates the need to require candidates to provide explanations to prove they have really solved the problem; judging explanations for that purpose is always subjective and therefore undesirable.
 Explanations may still be of use to detect bad items though, but they must never be "scored"; only the answers must be scored.

-Multiple-choice items are objective but this is spoiled by the risk one chooses the right answer by chance (guessing); If this risk is eliminated by cleverly and creatively inventing a multiple-choice format that greatly reduces the probability of guessing right, multiple-choice items are perfectly acceptable.
+Multiple-choice items are objective but this is spoiled by the risk one chooses the right answer by chance (guessing); if this risk is eliminated by cleverly and creatively inventing a multiple-choice format that greatly reduces the probability of guessing right, multiple-choice items are perfectly acceptable.

 Acting in the interest of correct statistics